 3. Wear the Right Shoes

 Your footwear can help to prevent slip and fall injuries, so it is important to find shoes with the proper tread on the soles.
 Ensure that shoelaces are always tied properly and tightly.

 4. Maintain the Right Lighting

 Poor lighting can increase your chance of suffering from a trip, slip and fall.
 Ensure that proper illumination is used in staircases, walkways, basements, and other areas.
-Keep walkways that are poorly lit free of obstructions or possible trip hazards.
+Keep walkways that are poorly lit of obstructions or possible trip hazards.

 5. Reduce Slippery or Wet Surfaces

 A significant portion of work related injuries that Atlanta chiropractors report each year are due to problems with slippery walking surfaces.
 To prevent these types of slip and fall injuries, indoor control measures should be used, including displaying “Wet Floor” signs and using moisture-absorbent mats.
 All spills should also be cleaned up immediately.